Ihr Einkaufswagen ist im Moment leer.Mit dem Einkaufen fortfahren

 (If you’re curious about the air quality in your city, you can now access that information live through the World’s Air Pollution: Real-time Air Quality Index.)

 As air quality is directly linked with the earth’s ecosystems around the globe, we are now suffering the consequences of our actions, more than ever.
+Even the lack of "direct" action by having the engine of a car turned on has proven to cause harmful consequences to our planet and personal health.
 The major problem resides in energy use and production, through the burning of fossil fuels that expel gases and chemicals into the air.
 We’ve talked about climate change quite a few times now and we are beginning to understand how everything is connected in a harmful loop to the environment.
 The next question we now have in our hands is - how dangerous can it be to us and what conclusions can we draw from recent studies on human exposure to high levels of pollution?

 It is a fact that climate change and public health are highly intertwined with each other.
 Therefore, adopting strategies to reduce air pollution becomes a must for the healthy longevity of our species and the health of the planet itself, as we know it.
 In the near future, we will tackle this subject a bit more from a resolution point of view.
 We’ll rise and answer the question of what we can do to protect ourselves and what is being done to protect the planet, so we can try to find that sweet closure.